Lesson video

 If you want to use them in your plan, just pause the video and add them into your plan.

-So my subheading is, what is a healthy diet?
-So my first point.
+So, my subheading is, what is a healthy diet?

-This is not a full sentence, I will not use the equal sign in my non-chronological report, but it's fine for a plan.
+This is not a full sentence, I will not use the equals sign in my non-chronological report, but it's fine for a plan.

-Nutritionists recommend 30 plant-based food a week that are high in fibre, good for your gut.
+Nutritionists recommend 30 plant-based food a week that are high in fiber, good for your gut.

 Whole grains, they release energy slowly.